FLEX Series: Most Atraumatic Cochlear Implant Electrode Arrays

 As we’ve seen before, the most important considerations for sound quality are achieving full cochlear coverage and delivering accurate sound coding.
 If electrode contacts are spaced too closely together, there’s a chance that two adjacent contacts would stimulate the same set of nerve fibers in the cochlea.

 So, what makes FLEX arrays the most atraumatic cochlear implant electrode arrays?
 That’s where FLEX-Tip technology comes in.
-Our FLEX arrays have a FLEX-Tip, which uses single contacts at leading end.
+Our FLEX arrays have a FLEX-Tip, which uses single contacts at the leading end.
 Our other electrode arrays use 12 paired electrode contacts along the entire array.

 The first 5 apical contacts are single contacts, with the rest of the FLEX array using paired contacts.
 By using single contacts, the FLEX-Tip of the array is more flexible and can taper down to 0.5 x 0.4 mm (FLEX28).
 This makes FLEX-Tip exceptionally flexible and atraumatic.